josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![On the End-User License Agreement page, the check box to accept the license agreement is selected, as is the Next button.](media/image115.png 'End-User License Agreement page')

-6. Accept the default Destination Folder, and select Next.
+6. Accept the default Destination Folder and select Next.

    ![On the Destination folder page, the destination folder is set to C:\Program Files\Microsoft Integration Runtime\ and the Next button is selected.](media/image116.png 'Destination folder page')